 Parking Violation Tickets Fine Structure: Public Safety reserves the right to tow any illegally parked vehicle without notice outside of this fine structure based on the parking needs of the campus.
 This structure is subject to change at any time by the College.
-Any vehicles parked in a handicap space automatically move to the Major Violations/Tow procedure.
+Any unauthorized vehicles parked in a handicap space automatically move to the Major Violations/Tow procedure.

 - 1st citation is recorded as a warning

 - 2nd citation carries a fine of $35